AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

 being handled by the integration backend.
 This allows you to write a new network that defines the RHS in whatever way you like.

+.. index:: react_boost

+The standard reaction rates can all be boosted by a constant factor by setting the ``react_boost`` runtime parameter.
+This will simply multiply the righthand sides of each species evolution equation (and appropriate Jacobian terms) by the specified constant amount.

 Interfaces
 ==========